 - Being terminated due to a layoff, reduction-in-force (RIF), or other uncontrollable economic reasons.

-- You were found to lack the necessary skillset required to fulfill the duties of your position.
+- You were found to lack the necessary skill set required to fulfill the duties of your position.

 - You were forced to leave your job due to unavoidable reasons, such as sexual harassment, personal disability or illness, hazardous work conditions, or the illegal withholding of payment.

 There are specific termination reasons that would prevent an applicant from fulfilling unemployment insurance eligibility.
 Termination reasons that would disqualify an applicant from receiving unemployment benefits include:

-• Willful or blatant disregard for your employer’s interest.
+- Willful or blatant disregard for your employer’s interest.

-- Being terminated due to repeated misconduct or going against work place rules and standards.
+- Being terminated due to repeated misconduct or going against workplace rules and standards.

 - Theft or property damage exceeding a value of $25.

-The only difference in these circumstances is that the applicant may not collect insurance benefits for the first six weeks of unemployment, but can continue collection benefits for the remaining 20 weeks.
-Keep in mind, all decisions on who qualifies for unemployment are made on a case by case basis, so not all outcomes may be the same.
+The only difference in these circumstances is that the applicant may not collect insurance benefits for the first six weeks of unemployment, but can continue collecting benefits for the remaining 20 weeks.
+Keep in mind, all decisions on who qualifies for unemployment are made on a case-by-case basis, so not all outcomes may be the same.